10 forgotten Black Stars legends who left a mark in the 2000s

 10 forgotten Black Stars players

 Nyarko made 11 appearances for the Black Stars, scoring two goals.
-Though his stint with the national team was brief, the former Paris Saint-Germain midfielder was a talented and respected player.
+Though his stint with the national team was brief, the former Paris Saint-Germain midfielder was regarded as a talented and respected player.

 The former Ghana No. 1 goalkeeper rarely receives the recognition he deserves.
 Adjei was at his peak between 2000 and 2002, winning the CAF Champions League with Hearts of Oak in 2000 and serving as Ghana’s top goalkeeper at the 2000 and 2006 Africa Cup of Nations tournaments.